hannibal002/SkyHanni/FEATURES.md

 - Show the laser phase cooldown during the Voidgloom Seraph 4 fight.
 - Option to show the health of Voidgloom Seraph 4 during the laser phase (useful when trying to phase skip)
 - Show when Revenant Horror 5 is about to BOOM.
+- Hide the vanilla nametag of damage indicator bosses.

 ## Slayer
 + Hide poor slayer drop chat messages.